idofri/woo-zap-mirror/readme.txt

 It is advisable to exclude and prevent the mirror site from being cached in any way.

 == Changelog ==

+= 1.3.0 =
+* Complete restructuring of the plugin.
+* Added action and filter hooks.

 = 1.2.2 =
 * Changed template redirection logic (again).